 What Is Shudder?

-As is the case with most streaming platforms, Shudder is available on just about every device under the sun including iOS, Amazon Fire, Android TV, Apple TV, Roku, Xbox One, and Chromecast.
+As is the case with most streaming platforms, Shudder is available on just about every device under the sun: iPhone, Android, Amazon Fire, Android TV, Apple TV, Roku, Xbox One, Chromecast, and more.
 It’ll also run in just about any web browser, so if you’re worried about having a device on which to binge hours and hours of horror content, you have nothing to worry about.

-Shudder is a bit cheaper than most streaming services at $4.99/mo, which makes sense as it has a narrower offering.
-There’s a one-month free trial, so you can test out the content and see if it seems like something that’s worth your money.
+Shudder is cheaper than most streaming services, starting at just $4.75/mo.
+It comes with a no-risk 7-day free trial, so you can test out the content and see if it seems like something that’s worth your money.
 Or keep reading for our evaluation of Shudder and whether it’s worth it for us!

 An important factor to consider when signing up for a streaming platform (especially with how many are out there to choose from nowadays) is how much stuff you’ll be able to watch.
 After all, if you’re going to plunk down money every month, you’re going to want to have a lot of stuff to choose from.

-In terms of quantity, Shudder offers a good amount, but it’s obviously not t the level of something broader like a Netflix of Hulu.
+In terms of quantity, Shudder offers a good amount, but it’s obviously not at the level of something broader like Netflix or Hulu.

 Shudder also offers a few TV shows and anthologies that’ll add a bit more to the value of your subscription.
 Between series and podcasts, there are more than 30 options to choose from.
 Some shows are nonfiction as well, so if you’re looking for something in that realm, Shudder has you covered.

 With that said, there are plenty of classic and staples of the horror genre available on Shudder.
-Some examples include Halloween, Halloween 4, Halloween 5 (with Halloween 2 notably missing), Hellraiser 1 and 2, Night of the Living Dead, and The Texas Chainsaw Massacre.
+Some examples include Halloween, Halloween 4, and Halloween 5, with Halloween 2 notably missing.
+More examples include Hellraiser 1, Hellraiser 2, Night of the Living Dead, and The Texas Chainsaw Massacre.